-The system includes a rather extensive online survey feature (if enabled on your system).
-It allows you to set up an online survey as a study within the system, and participants who sign up for the study will be asked to immediately complete the survey.
-Upon their completion of the survey, they will be granted credit automatically by the system.
-You may then analyze their survey responses on an individual basis, or download the raw data across all participants who completed the survey, for further analysis.
-There is a slight chance that you may notice a discrepancy in the number of responses when analyzing a single question compared to downloading the entire set of responses.
+This system includes a rather extensive online survey feature (if enabled on your system).
+It allows you to set up an online survey as a study within the system, so participants who sign up for the study will be immediately asked to complete the survey.
+Upon completion of the survey, they will be granted credit automatically by the system.
+You may then analyze their survey responses on an individual basis, or download the raw data across all participants who completed the survey for further analysis.
+There is a chance that you may notice a discrepancy in the number of responses when analyzing a single question compared to downloading the entire set of responses.
 This can occur if a participant is currently taking the survey, but has not completed it.
-Their data is included in the single-question analysis (when available) but not in the full download of responses, as there is not a full set of data for an in-progress participant.
-The system will prevent participants from completing the survey more than once, so there is no risk of duplicate entries for the same participant.
+Their data is included in the single-question analysis (when available) but not in the full download of responses, as there is not a full set of data for an in-progress survey.
+The system will prevent participants from completing the survey more than once, removing the risk of duplicate entries for participants.

-To comply with research ethics guidelines, the participant is given the opportunity to withdraw from the survey at any time.
+In compliance with research ethics guidelines, the participant is given the opportunity to withdraw from the survey at any time.
 See Participant Withdrawal from a Survey for more information.

-There is a space to provide closing text for the survey, which is displayed to participants after they successfully complete the survey (after they have saved all their responses and cannot go back).
+There is space to provide closing text for the survey, which is displayed to participants after they successfully complete the survey.
+This means after they have saved all their responses and cannot go back and edit.
 This is an ideal place to include any relevant debriefing information.

-The online survey feature is rather complex due to the many features it contains.
-In addition, your ability to modify the survey after participants have started to take the survey is quite limited.
-Because of this, you should plan out your survey well in advance, to make sure it is finalized before you make it available to participants.
+The online survey feature is complex due to the many features it contains.
+In addition, your ability to modify the survey after participants have started to take the survey is limited.
+Because of this, you should plan out your survey well in advance to make sure it is finalized before you make it available to participants.
 You may find it helpful to plan out the survey on paper before entering it into the system.

-A survey may have an unlimited number of sections and an unlimited number of questions per section, though we recommend limiting surveys to fewer than 300 total questions, 15 sections, and 15 questions per section, to reduce participant fatigue and to ensure proper system performance.
-Participant fatigue can be an issue since they must complete the survey all at once.
-In addition, you should make participants aware that their session may time out because of inactivity, and usually this means they will be logged out after 15 minutes of inactivity.
+A survey may have an unlimited number of sections and an unlimited number of questions per section.
+We recommend limiting surveys to fewer than 300 questions total, 15 sections total, and 15 questions per section.
+This is to reduce participant fatigue and to ensure proper system performance.
+Participant fatigue can be an issue, as they must complete the entire survey all at once.
+In addition, you should make participants aware that their session may time out because of inactivity.
+Usually, this means they will be logged out after 15 minutes of inactivity.
 Inactivity would happen if they load up a section of questions but do not complete and save their responses for that section within that period of time.
 It is a good idea to structure sections accordingly, especially if a section contains lengthy text or complex questions.
-The system will warn participants a few minute prior to this inactivity logout, and provide them with the opportunity to extend their session.
+The system will warn participants a few minutes prior to this inactivity logout, and provide them with the opportunity to extend their session.

 Questions may be free-entry (requiring the participant to type in an answer) or multiple-choice (pick only one or pick many from the list of choices).
-You may also specify that the system computes a participant's results for an entire section, as either a section sum or average score.
+You may also specify that the system compute participant's results for an entire section, as either a section sum or average score.
 This computed sum or average can be computed only for numeric, multiple-choice (pick only one) questions in the section.
-Such a computation is often useful when a participant's aggregate score is more important, such as with a depression battery.
+Such computing is often useful when a participant's aggregate score is more important, such as with a depression battery.